spanner/radiant-library-extension/README.md

 ## Status

 Fairly mature and in use in the world.
-I've consolidated radius tags that used to be in several places and added some pagination control.
-It's fairly simple, but the interface is still settling down.
+I've just rationalised the radius tags to support what has emerged as the likely uses, so the interface is now reliable.

+We're now using built-in pagination and gem-based configuration, so radiant 0.9 is required.

+The requirement for our fork of paperclipped should soon disappear.

 ## Requirements

-* Radiant 0.8.1
+* Radiant 0.9
 * [paperclipped](http://github.com/spanner/paperclipped) (currently, requires our fork) and [taggable](http://github.com/spanner/radiant-taggable-extension) extensions

 ## Installation

 As usual:

+	./script/extension install library

+or some variation on:

     git submodule add git://github.com/spanner/radiant-library-extension.git vendor/extensions/library
     rake radiant:extensions:library:update